 125 days since the red alert sent us home from work.
 115 days since the lockdown order.
-There have been adjustments to open sector after sector over the last six weeks but our public and private lives are by no means returned.
+There have been soft openings in sector after sector over the last six weeks but our public and private lives are by no means returned.
 Lockdown measures are now differentially distributed between city and country, “hot spots” such as Leicester and others.
 The Leicester council is making an argument for even smaller, neighborhood-based lockdowns.

 There have been more than 12 million tests in the UK.
 189,438 people were tested yesterday, including regular tests of health workers.
 The number of cases discovered or confirmed by testing has reached 291,911.
 At least 45,053 people have died of coronavirus here, with reported daily counts lately fluctuating between 35 and 200.
 The virus is responsible for approximately 10,000 more deaths if other death certificate mentions are counted, and counting excess deaths means about 10,000 more can be attributed to the pandemic.
 (Public Health England / BBC)

 Travel around England is now allowed and hotels, campsites and other holiday dwellings will be permitted to open under new rules.
 National Express coaches began operating July 1 on a reduced timetable.
 Trains have operated throughout, at an added cost said to be £100 per passenger per trip because of overcapacity.
 London transport is running at 20% of last year’s passenger numbers.
 Today’s Guardian reports on a “travel safe” campaign to “tempt people back” to transit.
 As usual policy is not about whether it is safe for people to travel, because we can’t calculate that, or how to make it safe, because we don’t know, but about how to sell them on it.